SatisKia/clip/README_E.md

 var string = clip.getMultiPrecString( 'a' );
 ```

-Since the return value of the getValue function is a _Value object, you can use functions other than the toFloat, real, imag, fractMinus, num, and denom functions.
+Since the return value of the getValue function is a _Value object (core/math/_Value.js), you can use functions other than the toFloat, real, imag, fractMinus, num, and denom functions.

 ### Check the values ​​in the array